palantir/gradle-jdks/gradle-jdks-setup/README.md

 ```
 jdks {
     daemonTarget = <version eg. 11/17/21>
-    daemonOnly() # optional, only installs & configures the daemon JDK version
+    daemonJdkOnly() # optional, only installs & configures the daemon JDK version
     jdkVersionsToUse = <set of versions eg. 11/17/21> # optional, the set of java versions to install, by default it will contain all the major versions configured in step 3.
 }
 ```